-Louisiana has fault-based traffic collision laws, meaning that the at-fault driver pays the victims’ damages after most car accidents.
-So, in most cases, if you are injured or your property suffers damages in a collision caused by another driver, you will recover compensation from that driver’s insurance company.
+Louisiana has fault-based traffic collision laws, meaning the at-fault driver pays the victims’ damages after most car accidents.
+So, in most cases, if you are injured or suffer property damage in a collision that another driver causes, you will aim to recover compensation from that driver’s insurance company.

 However, if you were uninsured or not carrying the minimum required coverage at the time of the crash, Louisiana’s “No Pay, No Play” law (RS: 32:866) reduces the compensation available to you.
 This law bars you from collecting the first: